syncfusion-content/javascript-docs/js/FileExplorer/Customization.md

 The **grid  view** displays the files and folders in a grid layout with the details in separate columns.
 By default the grid view having the four columns which displays the file name, type, date modified and size of the file.
 For more details about grid view customization, refer [here](https://help.syncfusion.com/js/fileexplorer/customization#customizing-the-grid-view).

+The [templateRefresh](https://help.syncfusion.com/api/js/ejfileexplorer#events:templaterefresh) event is used to refresh the template column elements in the grid view.

 The **tile view** display the files and folders like a small size icons.
 It allows the thumbnails for the image files so that you can view the tiny preview of all image files.

 ### Changing the Layout views